mobilewebup/django-tel/README.txt

 django-tel - telephone URL support for Django

-This app provides a template filter for creating "click to call" URLs, as described in RFC 2806: "URLs for Telephone Calls".
-[0]
+This app provides template tools for creating "click to call" URLs, as described in RFC 2806: "URLs for Telephone Calls".
+[0]  The tools are the "tel" filter, and the "telify" tag.

 The "tel" template filter transforms a phone number into a well-formed
 tel: hyperlink.
 This type of link can be clicked to initiate a phone